chiliproject/cookbook/README.md

 ## Deployment options

 This defines some general defaults for the deployment.
-All of these values are overridable in instance databags.
+All of these values are overwritable in instance databags.

 * `node[:chiliproject][:repository]` - The repository URL to retrieve ChiliProject from.
 By default: `https://github.com/chiliproject/chiliproject.git`
 * `node[:chiliproject][:revision]` - The revision to deploy.
 Can be a branch name, tag name or SHA1 hash.
 By default: `stable`